skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``destDir`` is the destination directory, relative to the root directory of the disassembly; the directory will be created if it doesn't already exist

+The files to be copied must be present in `skool2html.py`'s search path in order for it to find them; to see the search path, run ``skool2html.py -s``.

-If your disassembly requires pre-built images or other resources that SkoolKit cannot create, listing them in the ``Resources`` section ensures that they will be copied into place whenever the disassembly is built.
+If your disassembly requires pre-built images or other resources that SkoolKit does not build, listing them in this section ensures that they will be copied into place whenever the disassembly is built.

 +---------+---------+
 | Version | Changes |